-The PTAB also found that the tests and data submitted with the petition did not meet the requirements of 37 C.F.R. § 42.65(b).
-The declaration filed with the petition failed to explain how the testing was performed and how the data was generated.
+The PTAB found that, based on the full record, it could not verify that the test data of the petitioner's product that the petitioner relied on was generated using the petitioner's own proprietary method, and not the United States Pharmacopeia (USP) standard method.
+Even accepting the petitioner's assertion that it used its proprietary method, the PTAB stated that it was not persuaded to rule in the petitioner's favor.
+This is because, as the patent owner correctly pointed out, the tests and data submitted with the petition did not meet the requirements of 37 C.F.R. § 42.65(b).
+The only declaration filed with the petition failed to explain, among others, how the test was performed and how the data was generated.
 Without this necessary information, the PTAB stated that it could not determine whether the evidence relied on by the petitioner was credible.
 The PTAB refused to consider documents about test protocols that were submitted with the petitioner's reply because the patent owner did not have an opportunity to respond.